geosolutions-it/MapStore2/docs/developer-guide/integrations/users/ldap.md

 ### Assigning groups

 In the `ldap.properties` the properties `ldap.groupBase` and `ldap.groupFilter` are used to search for groups the user belongs to.
 The `ldap.groupFilter` is used to search for groups the user belongs to.
 All the groups found are assigned to the user.
-If using the synchronized mode, the groups are updated in the internal database on every login.
+Using the synchronized mode, the groups are updated in the internal database on every login.

 If `ldap.hierachicalGroups` is set to `true`, the groups are assigned recursively, if they belong to other groups.
 The `ldap.nestedGroupFilter` and `ldap.nestedGroupLevels` properties are used to search for nested groups.